ianic/flate/readme.md

 | large.tar.gz | 11162624  | 65.68 | 99.80 | 1.52 |
 | cantrbry.tar.gz | 2821120  | 17.69 | 26.85 | 1.52 |

+## Memory usage

+This library uses static allocations for all structures, doesn't require allocator.
+That makes sense especially for deflate where all structures, internal buffers are allocated to the full size.
+Little less for inflate where we std version uses less memory by not preallocating to theoretical max size array which are usually not fully used.

+For deflate this library allocates 395K while std 779K.
+For inflate this library allocates 195K while std usually around 36K.

+Inflate difference is because we here use 64K history instead of 32K, and main reason because in huffman_decoder.zig we use lookup of 32K places for 286 or 30 symbols!

 ## References

 Great materials for understanding deflate: